 You might think that you have experienced anxiety.
 Maybe you felt nervous about a dinner party or about downsizing to a smaller home.
 That’s normal for many people.

-But anxiety, real anxiety disorder, is more than just the occasional case of nerves.
+But anxiety, a real anxiety disorder, is more than just the occasional case of nerves.
 It’s a condition that can take over your life and make it hard for you to do the things you love.
 It reduces your quality of life.

 Someone with severe anxiety can begin ruminating about a “possible event”.
-I remember an elderly patient of mine who couldn’t stop worrying that she was going to experience cognitive decline like her mother did.
+I remember an elderly patient of mine who couldn’t stop worrying that she was going to experience cognitive decline as her mother did.
 She spoke about it constantly and it interfered with her daily tasks and therapy.

 What Does Anxiety Feel Like?